gglerum/php-lessen/00 - Extra/03 - General Design Principles/README.md

 **Real-world analogy**: Building a house with the right tool for each job.
 You could technically drive nails with a wrench, but a hammer is simpler, more effective, and less likely to break your wrist or the nail.

+**What it means in code**: Choose straightforward solutions over clever ones.
+If you have a choice between a 5-line method and a 20-line method that does the same thing, choose the 5-line method.
+Break complex problems into smaller, easier-to-understand pieces.

 **Why you should care**:
 - Simple code has fewer bugs
 - Simple code is easier to change